ministryofjustice/security-guidance/docs/general-advice-on-taking-equipment-abroad.md

 In the event that a device is removed out of your sight \(such as by a customs official\) then it should be considered compromised.
 You must contact the Technology Service Desk immediately and report the device as potentially compromised.
 The contact number is:

-The Technology Service Desk will disable your ability to connect to the MOJ network from your device.
-Be aware that although the device will still have some functionality \(i.e. your BlackBerry will work as a mobile phone\), the device should be treated as compromised and not used for any MOJ business.
+The Technology Service Desk will disable your ability to connect to the MoJ network from your device.
+Be aware that although the device will still have some functionality \(i.e. your BlackBerry will work as a mobile phone\), the device should be treated as compromised and not used for any MoJ business.

 ## Contacts for getting help